Nidhikumari-4/FrontEnd-Devlopment/JavaScript Notes/README.md

 console.log(a>=b);
 ```
 ### **4️⃣ Logical operators**
-- Logical operators are typically used with Boolean (logical) values;
-- when they are, they return a Boolean value.
+- Logical operators are typically used with Boolean (logical) values, when they are, they return a Boolean value.

 ### Logical AND (&&)
-- The logical AND (&&) operator (logical conjunction) for a set of
-- operands is true if and only if one or more of its expressions are true.
+- The logical AND (&&) operator (logical conjunction) for a set of operands is true if and only if one or more of its expressions are true.

 ```
 var a = 30;